abdullahaldot22/tenancyForLaravel/README.md

 <br>
 <br>

-Clone the git to deploy at your localhost
+Clone the git repo to deploy at your localhost
 ```shell
 git clone https://github.com/abdullahaldot22/tenancyForLaravel.git
 ```